 Width: about 40 cm

-|Growth Size||6 to 8 feet tall|
+|Growth Size||6-8 feet tall|

-|Grown For||Ornamental value and decor|
+|Grown For||Ornamental value and decor (leaves)|

 |Flowering Season||Spring and Summer|

-|Toxicity||Toxic to both humans and pets (due to the presence of calcium oxalate crystals)|
+|Toxicity||Toxic to both humans and pets (parts of the plant contain toxic calcium oxalate crystals)|

 Philodendron Ring of Fire For Sale

 Here are some trustworthy sites to buy the rare Philodendron Ring of Fire for your abode.